Saturday, 3 May 2025

 At the beginning in Genesis, when Adam fell, angelic security was placed around the tree of life so no one could eat of its fruit.
 At the end, Revelation speaks of angels allowing those who have washed their robes in the blood of the Lamb to approach the tree of life and eat of its fruit once more.

 The tree representing healing, life-long wisdom and abundance.
-According to some, this comes back the 12 fruits of the spirit which I wrote in my previous blog post Soak in the Stream.
+According to some, this comes back to the 12 fruits of the spirit which I wrote in my previous blog post Soak in the Stream.
 The number 12 is significant as it symbolises God’s power and authority, as well as completeness.
 It may well be worth your while to look up and read the biblical meaning of the number 12.

 Wednesday, 22 January 2025